edgedb/edgedb/docs/stdlib/bytes.rst

     Returns the ``nth`` bit of ``bytes`` as a value of :eql:type:`int64`.

-    When looking for the ``nth`` bit, this function will enumerate bits from least to most significant with each byte:
+    When looking for the ``nth`` bit, this function will enumerate bits from least-to-most significant with each byte:

     .. code-block:: edgeql-repl